Goldman thwarts fraud class action tied to Abacus CDO: U.S. appeals court

 In certifying a class action, Crotty had said Goldman “failed to conclusively sever th[e] link” between its statements and its stock price.

-But in Friday’s decision, Circuit Judge Richard Wesley, citing a more recent ruling involving Barclays Plc (BARC.L), said Goldman had only to show it more likely than not that its alleged misrepresentations did not affect the stock.
+But in Friday’s decision, Circuit Judge Richard Wesley, citing a more recent ruling involving Barclays Plc, said Goldman had only to show it more likely than not that its alleged misrepresentations did not affect the stock.

 Wesley also said Crotty should have let Goldman present evidence of 34 dates prior to 2010 when news reports of its alleged conflicts did not hurt its stock price.